 - The parade starts at 9 AM at 77th and Central Park West, and at Columbus Circle turns to Central Park South to make its way to 6th Avenue.
 Lots of roads nearby will be closed that day so if you’re driving be sure to check the news or city websites.
 The NYPD will list closed streets on their website.
 The subways will run as usual, but some bus lines will experience a detour – information will be listed here.

 - Where to stand?
 We didn’t know until we got there!
 Coming out of the subway at Columbus Circle, where the parade passes by, we encountered a wall of people.
 After crushing through the people and almost going home, we found a clearing, mere steps from the subway exit but AWAY from Central Park West.
-We certainly weren’t in the front, but we were a part of it, and we could see the balloons and some larger floats, and I even got a glimpse of my favorite – Santa!
+We certainly weren’t in the front, but we were a part of the experience.
+We could see the balloons and some larger floats, and I even got a glimpse of my favorite – Santa!
 You can’t watch between 38th and 34th on 6th Avenue, because the grandstands are there.
 And no, you can’t buy tickets for the grandstands.

 - Try to keep the stroller at home.
 My son was under 2 so we brought the stroller and the crowds were so thick we couldn’t push it for sure, and ended up having to carry it most of the time.
-Thankfully, we had one more adult than children, so one could be in charge of the stroller while the other two kept the kids close.
+Thankfully, adults outnumbered children for us, so one could be in charge of the stroller while the other two kept the kids close.
 Consider a baby carrier that can hold a heavier child or bigger kid and still let you both see the parade.
 Amazon has these baby carriers for big kids and hip seat carriers.